fguerri/AzureVNetIntegrationPatterns/README.md

 * Private Link makes it possible for on-premises clients connected via Expressroute private peering or VPN to consume PaaS service instances via a private IP address;
 * Private Link allows VNet owners to expose select service instances, as opposed to all instances of a service type in a region, to the VNet, thus addressing by design the data exfiltration issue (see paragraph “VNet service endpoint policies”);
 * Private Link does not introduce any limitations about the location of the PaaS service instance and the VNet(s) where it is exposed (i.e. PaaS instances and VNets can be in different Azure regions or geographies);
-* Private Link can be used to privately expose to a VNet not only first-party PaaS services, but also 3rd party services running on Azure.
+* Private Link can be used to privately expose to a VNet not only first-party Microsoft PaaS services, but also 3rd party services running on Azure.

 Private Link is a platform-wide functionality, but each PaaS service to which it is applicable must be onboarded.
 Therefore, while Private Link does provide a more effective approach to securing PaaS services than VNet service endpoints, the two integration patterns are expected to coexist in the short and medium term.